superpandas-ai/StatQA/README.md

 	--trick "zero-shot" # prompting strategies
 ```

-If you hope to parallelize the GPT evaluation to improve efficiency, we also provide script `parallel_gpt_evaluation.py`, you can use it in this way:
+If you hope to parallelize and accelerate the GPT evaluation to improve efficiency, we also provide a script `parallel_gpt_evaluation.py`, you can use it in this way:

 ```bash
 python Evaluation/parallel_gpt_evaluation.py